nethmidileka/nethmidileka/README.md

 ## About

 - 🎓 Currently pursuing a degree in Computer Science.
-- 💻 Enthusiastic about web development and building awesome websites.
+- 💻 Enthusiastic about Backend development and building awesome websites.
 - 🤖 Fascinated by the realms of machine learning and AI, exploring its applications and advancements.
 - 🌱 Always eager to learn and explore new technologies.
 - 📚 Constantly honing my skills and knowledge through projects and self-learning.